 We all make mistakes.
 Athletes do sometimes choose teams and colleges for the wrong reasons, and that's just part of life.
 If you find yourself in a situation where your daughter is very unhappy because she's not playing, you do have some options.
 This applies mostly to players who are in their sophomore year because it's not unusual for freshmen to sit.
 And, assuming the college itself is a good fit, I believe players should give a school at least one year to see if the situation improves.
 But by the time she's well into her sophomore year, it should be apparent whether or not she's going to have a chance to play.
 If she's sitting the bench and is truly miserable, but doesn't want to give up softball, there are a few things she can do.

 The player, not the parent, should go talk to the coach.
-Don't do it before or after a game; pick a quiet time.
-Don't approach the coach in a confrontational way.
+Pick a quiet time and approach the coach in a non-confrontational way.
 Simply ask the coach to be honest about why you're not playing, what you might work on to improve your skills, and what it would take for you to get the playing time you want.
 If the coach makes sound suggestions, act on them.
 If it means more time in the weight room or in the batting cage, do it.
 Work twice as hard as any other player on the team, and show the coach how much you want it.
-If you do everything the coach recommends, and things Don't improve, you will have a very legitimate reason to consider leaving.
+If you do everything the coach recommends, and things don't improve, you will have a legitimate reason to consider leaving.

-But Don't make the same mistake twice.
-Understand that transferring will probably mean that mom and dad have to pay for school, at least for awhile.
-The player may find she still has to prove herself once she gets to a new program.
-So be smart.
+But don't make the same mistake twice.
+Understand that transferring will probably mean that mom and dad have to pay for school...at least for awhile.
+The player may still have to prove herself once she gets to a new program.
+So, be smart.
 Look for a team where she can realistically make an immediate impact.
 After all, there's no point in transferring only to sit the bench again.

-For most players, this may mean going to a different kind of team.
-It doesn't necessarily mean the team won't be a good one, however.
+For most players, this may mean going to a different kind of team, but it doesn't necessarily mean the team won't be a good one.
 A player sitting the bench at a mid-level D-I team might be able to start right away at a good D-II or NAIA team.
 In some cases, the player might have to go to a smaller, less competitive program, but remember, it's all about the playing time.

 If you're smart and lucky, you will choose wisely out of high school.
 Finding the right team is always about more than the dollar and the name.
 Re-arrange your priorities if necessary.
 Finding a team where you can contribute as a freshman (or definitely by the time you're a sophomore) should be higher on the list than either the affiliation or the scholarship!